jbranchaud/captionss/README.md

 - Uses nothing more than CSS3 and HTML5, no JavaScript needed.
 - No need to specify image sizes ahead of time, even works with dynamically sized images.
-- Lots of caption styles can be achieved with the simplet set of options.
+- Lots of caption styles can be achieved with the simple set of options.

 ## Usage